footballhead/pre-ablo/README.md

 We have a custom MPQ packer: https://gitlab.com/moralbacteria/mpqadd

 This CLI is designed to add/replace files in the PR Demo MPQ.
 It is included in the Docker image (see [!Tools/docker-pipeline](!Tools/docker-pipeline)) used by the CI/CD pipeline.
 Any changes here require rebuilding the Docker image.

+### ddrawwrapper

+We have a custom ddraw.dll: https://github.com/footballhead/diablo-ddrawwrapper/tree/prde

+Initially created by Strange Bytes, we forked it to add our own modifications.

+This implements a subset of DirectDraw (the parts used by Diablo) to use a DirectX 9 backend.
+This works better on modern Windows than the default DirectDraw implementation.
+It also allows for window mode and other graphics related customizations.

 ### CI/CD Pipeline